 While some fixed costs— most notably mortgage or rent—are set in stone, others aren’t.
 If any costs strike you as conspicuously high, it’s time to shop around.
 There may be better deals to be had on phone service, cable, Internet service, auto insurance and health insurance.

 Take a hard look at eliminating some costs all together.
-According to The NPD Group, pay TV subscriptions could exceed $200 a month by 2020—perhaps it’s time to ask yourself whether you need cable TV at all.
+For example, the rise of online news and television and movie streaming services has many people questioning whether or not they need once commonplace luxuries like cable TV.
 Take an equally critical look at flexible costs—calculating the amount you spend on eating out or entertainment will probably increase your urge to cook more at home.
 You’ll likely find there are plenty of small ways you can save that will add up in the long run.

 4. Spend smartly and pay off bad debt first

 Concentrate on paying off “bad debts” like credit cards or personal loans before “good debts” like student loans, mortgages, or business loans.
 And prioritize each group by interest rates of your debts.
 Tackle the debts with higher rates first, paying off more than just the minimum balance every month.
 Even if the debts are large; in the long run, you’ll be saving by paying off less accumulated interest.
 If credit card debt is your particular demon, sit down and make a realistic credit card pay-off plan.